gcowan/RapidSim/README.md

 	n.b. defaults to "Any"

 geometry :
-    Sets the detector geometry to apply acceptance for Only "LHCb" is currently supported
+	Sets the detector geometry to apply acceptance for Options are "4pi" and "LHCb"
-    n.b. defaults to "LHCb"
+	n.b. defaults to "4pi"

 energy :
 	Sets the pp collision energy (in TeV) used to get the correct parent kinematics